Good and Cheap is a gorgeous cookbook for people with limited income, particularly those on a $4/day food stamps budget.

 The campaign was tremendously successful — I asked for $10,000 to print a small batch, but I ended up with 5,636 supporters who raised $144,681!
 That made it the #1 cookbook ever on Kickstarter.

-Generous backers donated more than 9,000 printed copies of Good and Cheap to people in need.
-I've distributed the free books through organizations across the US and Canada who work with low-income families, and have also sold more than 24,000 copies to those organizations at cost.
+Generous backers have given over 70,000 printed copies of Good and Cheap to people in need.
+We've distributed the books through organizations across the US and Canada that work with low-income families, and have also sold more than 86,000 copies to those groups at huge discounts.

 If you want to see the original video, here it is!
 (But keep in mind that it's a bit out of date now.)